 Choosing yoga that balances your two nervous systems

-If you’re not yet doing, or consider in-studio yoga, or an online course for yoga, than try it to calm your nervous system.
+If you’re not yet doing yoga, consider in-studio yoga, or an online course for yoga.
+Try it to calm your nervous system.

 A key part of why yoga works is that it balances your two nervous systems.